I am standing at the window

 A bird's wisdom knows to gather their courage

-Birds learn, earn and create a well deserved rest."
+and create peace to enjoy a well deserved rest."

 ~~ Other People's Fingerprints ~~